42Crunch/resources/AzureCloud.md

 2. Choose an existing or setup a new container registry and subscribe - Make sure to use the automatic updates option so that new versions of API Firewall are automatically published to your registry.
 3. Note the image name for example: `myregistry.azurecr.io/42crunch158039xxxx/apifirewall:latest`

+### Running as-root

+The API Firewall is started by the `root` user.
+The initial process as root reads the configuration and then forks child processes which will serve the requests.
+Those child processes run under the `guardian` user, which has no admin privileges nor can this user read the configuration or log files.

+Make sure that your Kubernetes environment allows for this container to start processes as root.

 ### Tools

 We recommend you install [Postman](https://www.getpostman.com/downloads/) to drive test the API.
 A Postman collection is provided to you in this repository.